m0nq/reactpractice/readme.md

-This is simple app project for learning React.js
+This is simple project for learning React.js